Leandro096/news-chanllenge/docs/api_config.md

 ### **Testing API Calls**
 Ensure the API key and MongoDB URI are correctly configured by running:
-        ```bash

         npm run dev
 - If there are any issues, ensure that environment variables are correctly loaded, and the APIs are accessible.